AdrianColaianni/trickanomicon/trickanomicon.md

     2. Configure additional auditing as needed.

-## Response

-1. Kill a connected session with
-    `rwinsta <SESSION ID>`.

-2. Kill a process in Task Manager/Process Explorer or with `taskkill /f /pid <PID>`.

 ## Hunting

-1. Install [Malwarebytes](https://downloads.malwarebytes.com/file/mb-windows) and run a system scan.
-It can be installed silently with:
-    `.\MBSetup.exe /VERYSILENT /NORESTART`
+1. Run a system scan with an antivirus.
+[Malwarebytes](https://downloads.malwarebytes.com/file/mb-windows) can be installed silently with: `.\MBSetup.exe /VERYSILENT /NORESTART`

 2. You can scan the system for unsigned dlls with `listdlls -u`